This post contains affiliate links. Please see our disclosure policy.

 • Notes on Sourdough Starter

 This recipe is based on you having an active starter that you have fed a few hours before starting your bake.
-For information on whether your starter is ready, go here.
+Check out my guide for how to know when your starter is ready.

 • Notes on Stretch & Folds